 Why trust my Honolulu DUI firm?
 Consider this:

 - Basic DUI.
-Used to be up to 5 days jail but many received community service and almost no one served actual jail.
-NOW- If you blow .15 or higher, MANDATORY 48 hours CONSECUTIVE jail. (plus longer driver license revocation)
+Used to be up to 5 days in jail, but many received community service, and almost no one served actual jail.
+NOW- If you blow .15 or higher, MANDATORY 48 hours CONSECUTIVE jail. (plus longer driver's license revocation)

 - Second DUI in 10 years.
 USED TO BE, up to 30 days jail if convicted.
 NOW- if convicted, if highly intox (high blow) MANDATORY 10 CONSECUTIVE days up to 30 days.

 - There is NO REASON to plead guilty with these new minimums - they should be fought!